Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Introduction

-The second important technique is \textit{separation matrix-wise switching} for {\swIVA}.
-With a conventional swCBF \cite{EUSIPCO2021}, individual sources are estimated separately by different swBFs, each of which independently selects one of its BFs for the estimation at each time frame.
-In contrast, the new switching mechanism selects one of separation matrices, each of which estimates all the sources at once at each time frame, as shown in right half of Fig.~1~(a).
-It allows us to use computationally efficient optimization techniques proposed for conventional {\IVA} \cite{IP,ISS,IPA,Andreas2021icassp} also for {\swIVA}.
+{The second important technique is the structure of a swBF.} With a conventional swBF \cite{EUSIPCO2021}, individual sources are estimated separately by different swBFs, each of which independently selects one of its BFs for the estimation at each time frame. {With this structure, however, it is difficult to blindly optimize {\swIVA} in a computationally efficient way.} To overcome this problem, we propose a new switching structure, called \textit{separation matrix-wise switching}, which selects one of the separation matrices, each of which estimates all the sources at once at each time frame (right half of Fig.~1(a)).
+It allows us to also use computationally efficient optimization techniques proposed for conventional {\IVA} \cite{IP,ISS,IPA,Andreas2021icassp} for {\swIVA}.

-Thirdly, we introduce an important heuristic into {\swIVA} and {\swIVAconv} regarding selection of a statistical source model.
-Although a frequency-dependent source model is advantageous for WPE and for the optimization of the switches, a frequency-independent source model is essential for {\IVA}.
-To solve this discrepancy, we introduce a hybrid source model, referred to as \textit{a coarse-fine source model}.
-With the model, we use a frequency-independent model to update the separation matrix and use a frequency-dependent model to update the other parameters, including the switch.
+{The third technique is about} the selection of a statistical source model.
+Although a frequency-dependent source model is advantageous for WPE and the optimization of switches, a frequency-independent source model is essential for {\IVA}.
+As a practical technique to solve this discrepancy, we introduce a hybrid source model, referred to as a \textit{coarse-fine source model}.
+With it, we use a frequency-independent model to update the separation matrix and a frequency-dependent model to update the other parameters, including the switch.

-Finally, we design two effective initialization techniques for separation matrices of {\swIVA}.
-As will be shown in our experiments, simple initialization that is often used for conventional {\IVA} does not work well for {\swIVA}.
-It is partly because sources are estimated using different separation matrices at individual switching states with {\swIVA}, and thus they may be permuted at different states.
+{The final technique concerns initialization.} As shown in our experiments, simple initialization, which is often used for conventional {\IVA}, does not work well for {\swIVA}.
+This is partly because sources are estimated using different separation matrices at individual switching states with {\swIVA}, and thus they may be permuted at different states.
 We call this an inter-state permutation problem.
-To solve the problem, we propose 1) \textit{blind single-state initialization} and 2) \textit{spatially guided initialization}.
-The former allows us to optimize {\swIVA} and {\swIVAconv} by fully blind processing.
-The latter, on the other hand, uses a TF mask-based BF estimated, e.g., using a neural network (NN) \cite{nakatani2020taslp} to initialize separation matrices.
-The spatial guide not only solves the inter-state permutation, but also improve the optimization to converge to better stationary points \cite{boedekker2021arxiv}.
+To solve it, we propose two effective initialization techniques: 1) \textit{blind single-state initialization} and 2) \textit{spatially guided initialization}.
+The former allows us to optimize {\swIVA} and {\swIVAconv} by complete blind processing.
+The latter uses a TF mask-based BF estimated, e.g., by a neural network (NN) \cite{nakatani2020taslp} to initialize the separation matrices.
+The spatial guide not only solves the inter-state permutation but also improves the optimization to converge to better stationary points \cite{boedekker2021arxiv}.